 If you want to find a tree that requires less carbon emissions, see if you can choose and cut your own tree locally.
 Driving to a local tree farm, cutting your tree from the ground, and bringing it home requires less carbon emissions than having your tree shipped from the Pacific Northwest—and it can be fun!
-Click here to find a tree lot near you (call them first to make sure they’re open).

 Do farmed trees contain any chemicals I should know about?

 Although conventionally farmed trees can be sprayed with pesticides that cause varying health impacts, it is more environmentally preferable to opt for a farmed tree over an artificial one that releases toxic chemicals through production, use, and disposal stages.

 How do I dispose of a farmed tree?

 In San Francisco, Recology will collect your tree!
 Just leave it on your curb during these dates in early January.
 It won't go to the landfill- it will be chipped and used as biomass (boiler fuel).